open-component-model/ocm/docs/reference/ocm_add_sources.md

 - Input type <code>maven</code>

-  The <code>repoUrl<code> is the url pointing either to the http endpoint of a maven repository (e.g. https://repo.maven.apache.org/maven2/) or to a file system based maven repository (e.g. file://local/directory).
+  The <code>repoUrl</code> is the url pointing either to the http endpoint of a maven repository (e.g. https://repo.maven.apache.org/maven2/) or to a file system based maven repository (e.g. file://local/directory).